 Will a neutral wire get hot?

 You may be wondering: Will a neutral wire get hot?
-Yes, it does get hot.
+Yes, it can get hot if wired wrong.
 It is actually a good conductor, but copper is prone to elongation and can increase its resistance.
 That can impair the circuit’s performance.
 This makes neutral wires a particularly dangerous place to touch.
 In fact, you might be shocked if you accidentally touch them.
 That’s why you should call a professional electrician for any tampering with the wiring in your home.

 What would cause a neutral wire to have voltage?

 A neutral wire has voltage if a current is drawn through it.
 A neutral is not considered a ground unless it is grounded.
 In this case, the neutral wire is ‘hot’ if the earth/ground of the device is disconnected.
-A bonded neutral wire is usually the best choice.
-You can test this yourself by measuring the voltage between the neutral and the ground at the receptacle.
+A bonded neutral wire is usually the best choice at the source but not in the circuit.